-- Endothal can be effective and being used in combination with 2,4-d and triclopyr.
-Needs exposure time similar to 2,4-d so not effective for spot treatments either. - Herbicide concentration testing required - Drawdown - o 2003 & 2007 Roesler letter with concerns some are still valid and some are not - Mussels and other wildlife impacts uncertain - Matt Berg's mussel survey data are available but not the final report - Positive EWM control - Beneficial to wild rice (first year) - Easy to do but weather drives effectiveness (frost depth) - o Future drawdown would probably be less drastic in depth and duration - Lost power generation costs is this verified? - Contact Washburn County or Renewable World Energies to better understand this issue - County decision as dam owner highway and dam committee and full county board approval needed.
-Need to understand their position on water reg application. - Past public meeting generated controversy contested case hearing possible - Public controversy should/could be less next time around - EA not required verify - Regulatory approach -1) amend dam permit order to allow for min/max greater than 1 foot (like Chippewa Flowage) or 2) separate dam drawdown permit under Chapter 31. - 1-foot range not new - Isn't water level management commonly used for AIS, fisheries, and other activities elsewhere? - o Impacts to Cranberry and Gilmore Lakes - Consider primary and secondary approaches - o Winter timing to avoid recreational and woody debris concerns - Other winter drawdowns don't have woody debris issues
+- o 2003 & 2007 Roesler letter with concerns some are still valid and some are not - Mussels and other wildlife impacts uncertain - Matt Berg's mussel survey data are available but not the final report - o Positive EWM control - Beneficial to wild rice (first year) - Easy to do but weather drives effectiveness (frost depth) - Future drawdown would probably be less drastic in depth and duration. - Lost power generation costs is this verified? - Contact Washburn County or Renewable World Energies to better understand this issue - County decision as dam owner highway and dam committee and full county board approval needed.
+Need to understand their position on water reg application. - o Past public meeting generated controversy contested case hearing possible - Public controversy should/could be less next time around - o EA not required verify - Regulatory approach -1) amend dam permit order to allow for min/max greater than 1 foot (like Chippewa Flowage) or 2) separate dam drawdown permit under Chapter 31. - 1-foot range not new - Isn't water level management commonly used for AIS, fisheries, and other activities elsewhere? - o Impacts to Cranberry and Gilmore Lakes - Consider primary and secondary approaches - Winter timing to avoid recreational and woody debris concerns - Other winter drawdowns don't have woody debris issues